f7ed/hmmpc-public/README.md

 ### TL; DR

 We provide unit tests to check that all required dependencies are installed and the functioning are fine.

- for communication module, math module, and protocol module.

 - Test communication module